 Your body may form inhibitors to factor VIII.
 An inhibitor is part of the body’s normal defense system.
 If you form inhibitors, it may stop ADVATE from working properly.
 Consult with your healthcare provider to make sure you are carefully monitored with blood tests for the development of inhibitors to factor VIII.

-Side effects that have been reported with ADVATE include: cough, sore throat, unusual taste, abdominal pain, diarrhea, nausea/vomiting, headache, fever, dizziness, hot flashes, chills, sweating, joint swelling/aching, itching, hematoma, swelling of legs, runny nose/congestion, and rash.
+Side effects that have been reported with ADVATE include: cough, headache, joint swelling/aching, sore throat, fever, itching, unusual taste, dizziness, hematoma, abdominal pain, hot flashes, swelling of legs, diarrhea, chills, runny nose/congestion, nausea/vomiting, sweating, and rash.

-Call your healthcare provider right away about any side effects that bother you or if your bleeding does not stop after taking ADVATE.
+Tell your healthcare provider about any side effects that bother you or do not go away or if your bleeding does not stop after taking ADVATE.